Battle of Middle Boggy: Aftermath

 On February 15, Phillips ordered his troops to burn Pontotoc Court House and all the Confederate and Chickasaw buildings in the town of Cochran.
 He also ordered the destruction of Colbert Institute, a pre-war Chickasaw school that had been used to house Confederate troops.

 The battle was a defeat for the Confederates.
 However, the mistreatment of civilians and killings of wounded soldiers by the Union troops strengthened the resolve of Confederates and their sympathizers to continue the fight.

 The Atoka County Historical Society celebrates the Battle of Middle Boggy with a reenactment every third year.

+In 2010, the National Park Service's American Battlefield Protection Program noted: